Bitchu Matsuyama Castle 備中松山城

 A truly lofty fortress commanding views above the clouds

-Often referred to as the "castle in the sky" because it seems to float magically above the cloud-covered mountains, Bitchu Matsuyama Castle in Okayama Prefecture is extremely popular among castle enthusiasts.
+Often referred to as the "Mountain Castle in the Sky" because it seems to float magically above the cloud-covered mountains, Bitchu Matsuyama Castle is extremely popular among castle enthusiasts.

 Having been in a state of disrepair for many years, the buildings were restored through the efforts of the local community.